Sissel Gran

 Sissel Gran (born 1951) is a Norwegian psychologist, couple therapist and non-fiction writer.

 Educated as a psychologist at the University of Oslo, she has a couple therapy clinic at Ulsrud in Oslo.
-Her books have been described as "a mixture of popular pscyhology, self-help manual and essays".
+Her books have been described as "a mixture of popular psychology, self-help manual and essays".
 She has also been a columnist in Aftenposten, VG and Morgenbladet.